cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 - `deep_rl_eiie_cnn_with_weights_online_training_discrete.py` performs online training on every single new datapoint, which leads to a massively bigger training time.
 Keep in mind that this POC is without safety mechanisms.

+## pipeline.py used by Java
+`pipeline.py` is called by the java tradebot.
+Currently, the java tradebot only takes care of the trade logic with binance and predicts the weights separately for portfolio rebalancing. `pipeline.py` is responsible for identifying tradestop signals and performing the actual online training periodically (e.g. every 3 weeks) if signalled by the java tradebot.
+In the context of its predecessors, it is basically a discrete step during the while-loops for tradestop analysis and online training that take place in all previous variations of the neural network.
+Thus, `pipeline.py` is ideally a bit simpler to understand as it is executed on every new datapoint discretely (e.g. the prediction on new incoming data is only necessary for the most recent data point as opposed to a larger window/batch that is predicted on in the experiments).
+On the other hand, the previously calculated portfolio values have to be saved and loaded in a separate file.
+In the future, the tradestop analysis part will be deferred to Java, such that `pipeline.py` is only used for online training.

 ## GET STARTED
 ### INSTALLATION
 - tensorflow=2.9.1